jasc2v8/AutoHotkey_v2/Projects/AhkLauncher/Readme.md

 ## SUMMARY:

+The objectives for this project are:
+1. Avoid false positives from antivirus software.

+ -  When a .ahk file is compiled and installed, it will ususally create a false positive A/V warning.

+A Launcher for any file that has an associated extension to open/execute.

 ## Features:
     - Starts at User Login and remains in the system tray.
     - Hotkeys for Launching AutoHotkey scripts and general use.